hdShang/arxiv-daily/docs/cs-RO/2025-05-13/papers/250508548v2-from-seeing-to-doing-bridging-reasoning-and-decision-for-robotic-man.md

 ---
 layout: default
-title: From Seeing to Doing: Bridging Reasoning and Decision for Robotic Manipulation
+title: "From Seeing to Doing: Bridging Reasoning and Decision for Robotic Manipulation"
 ---

 # From Seeing to Doing: Bridging Reasoning and Decision for Robotic Manipulation